nsn1930/23.03.2022/README.md

 -   Node.js backend
 -   Javascript

-## Project start instuctions
+## Project instalation instuctions

--   Frontend and backend must be installed separetely;
+-   Frontend and backend terminals must be installed separetely:

--   $ npm install
+_$ npm install_

 -   Port for Frontend is set to 5000.
 If you want to change port go: